 What Is ENABLE Glasgow?

-ENABLE Glasgow is a membership organisation which works with people with learning disabilities, their carers, and other supporters in order to make sure that people with learning disabilities in and around Glasgow have the best possible opportunities to get the most from life.
+ENABLE Glasgow is a membership organisation, working with people with learning disabilities, their carers, and other supporters to ensure people with learning disabilities in and around Glasgow have the best possible opportunities to get the most from life.

 We do this by providing a range of services that reflect the needs and aspirations of the people who use them.
 We don’t aim to become a large service provider – rather, we help develop services that our members tell us they want and need.